lsst-sitcom/sitcomtn-037/index.rst

 Catcher Image-based Use-case:
 -----------------------------
 This use-case forces interactions with image telemetry and analysis.
-It is anticipated this situation will primarily apply when specialized reductions and/or analyses are required that are not available as part of single-frame-processing.
+It is anticipated this situation will primarily apply when specialized reductions and/or analyses are required that are not available as part of SFP.
 Presumably the calculations will be CPU intensive or they would be done for every exposure.

 **Trigger:** An endReadout event from a camera (e.g. LATISS)

-**Execution (job):** Gathers data from EFD, and calculates a metric (e.g. RMS of telescope encoders and the wind speed).
+**Execution (job):** Gathers data from the EFD, and calculates a metric (e.g. RMS of telescope encoders and the wind speed).
 If the metric reports back as True, then a command to the OCPS is sent to start a detailed analysis and persist the result.
 From that analysis, if a threshold is surpassed, an alert should be generated for the observer.
 Optional: Assembly of an object (artifact) that can be read, processed, and displayed in by a Bokeh app.